Mayor of Chicago: List of mayors

 Between 1833 and 1837, Chicago was incorporated as a town and headed by town presidents.
 Since 1837, it has been incorporated as a city and headed by mayors.

 The mayoral term in Chicago was one year from 1837 through 1863, when it was changed to two years.
 In 1907, it was changed again, this time to four years.
 Until 1861, municipal elections were held in March.
 In that year, legislation moved them to April.
 In 1869, however, election day was changed to November, and terms expiring in April of that year were changed.
 In 1875, election day was moved back to April by the city's vote to operate under the Cities and Villages Act of 1872.

-Joseph Medill (#26) was the first foreign-born mayor.

-John Patrick Hopkins (#35) was the youngest and the first Catholic mayor.

-William Hale Thompson (#41) was the last Republican mayor of Chicago.

-Jane Byrne (#50) was the first female mayor.

-Harold Washington (#51) was the first African American mayor.

-Richard M. Daley (#54) was the longest-serving mayor (22 years).

-Lori Lightfoot (#56) was the first African American female and the first openly gay female mayor of Chicago.